JeanetteMueller/JxCalendar/README.md

 # JxCalendar
-Extensive calendar to use as DatePicker or Event Display
+Extensive calendar to use as DatePicker or Event Display<br/>
+Developed for Abacus Research AG

 # Views